Xetibo/ReSet-Doc/sections/Prelude.typ

 There is a second common use case for obfuscation, namely compression.
 A lot of JavaScript applications and websites have large codebases that would need to be shipped to the user.
 This size can have an impact if the user operates with a reduced download speed.
-In this case the codebase will be compressed to as few files and lines as possible.
+In this case, the codebase will be compressed to as few files and lines as possible.

-The resulting code will again be unreadable for developers, but unlike pure obfuscation, the size of the entire package has been significantly reduced.
+The resulting code will again be unreadable for developers but unlike pure obfuscation, the size of the entire package has been significantly reduced.

 #subsection("Dynamic Libraries")